lf-edge/eden/README.md

 eden installed.
 They start the official [nginx](https://hub.docker.com/_/nginx) image as a container, serving the content of [./data/helloeve/](./data/helloeve ) on port 8028.
 You will be able to access it via `http://<EVE IP>:8028`.
+Note that if you are running EVE as virtual device in Qemu with SDN enabled, you will not be able to access EVE IP and your apps directly, instead `eden sdn fwd` command must be used (run with no arguments to print help).
 Feel free to change the content in [./data/helloeve/](./data/helloeve) and redeploy the pod.

 At any time, to get the status of what is running and where, including `<EVE IP>`, run: